jonhue/amp-html/README.md

 Reliable high-:zap: apps with AMP & Rails.

-amp-html is a universal solution to integrate the AMP Project (Accelerated Mobile Pages Project) into your Rails app with ease.
+amp-html is a universal solution to integrate the [AMP Project](https://www.ampproject.org/) into your Rails app with ease.
 It enables you to quickly spin-up, build and test your app with AMP, while fulfilling the app's unique requirements.
 It comes with a bunch of superpowers like user authentication, notifications, blogs, animations and support for assets in AMP.

 Use the powerful features of AMP to make your Rails app consistently fast, beautiful and high-performing across devices and distribution platforms.